Kihumba/private-/Phase-A/Curriculum/1 - Familiarity and Comfort with Computer Science/README.md

-# Outcome 1 - Introduction to Computer Science
+# Outcome 1 - Familiarity and Comfort with Computer Science

 **Skill Description**
 ----------